 PERS funding policy provides for monthly employer contributions at actuarially determined rates.
 These contributions, expressed as a percentage of covered payroll, are intended to accumulate sufficient assets to pay benefits when due.
 This funding policy applies to the PERS Defined Benefit Plan and the Other Postemployment Benefit Plans.
-Employer contribution rates during the period were based on the December 31, 2017 actuarial valuation.
-The rates based on a percentage of payroll, first became effective July 1, 2019.
-Employer contributions for the year ended June 30, 2021 were \$3,478,584, excluding amounts to fund employer specific liabilities.
-The rates in effect for the fiscal year ended June 30, 2021 were 17.17 percent for Tier One/Tier Two General Service Members and 11.14 percent for OPSRP Pension Program General Service Members, net of 10.78 percent of side account rate relief.
-An additional 6 percent contribution is required for the OPSRP Individual Account Program.
+Employer contribution rates during the period were based on the December 31, 2019 actuarial valuation.
+The rates based on a percentage of payroll, first became effective July 1, 2021.
+Employer contributions for the year ended June 30, 2022 were \$4,123,041, excluding amounts to fund employer specific liabilities.
+The rates in effect for the fiscal year ended June 30, 2022 were 16.80 percent for Tier One/Tier Two General Service Members and 13.16 percent for OPSRP Pension Program General Service Members, net of 10.59 percent of side account rate relief.
+An additional 6 percent contribution is required for the OPSRP Individual Account Program, of which a portion is used to help fund the defined benefits provided under OPERF Tier One/Tier Two and OPSRP.